leonorpw/ucvs/README.md

 Troubleshooting:
  - When using top100arena.com you have to append "?postback=" to your "Incentive Postback"-URL in the Server Settings.
+ - If you enabled logging, but the logs arent created check the chmod of the logs folder, it should be at 644.
+If that didnt help check if the logs folder belongs to the correct user (chown).

 FAQ: